7th Grade English-Language Arts

 - Block (B1, B2, or B3)

-Homework: Students will receive a Drops in the Bucket homework sheet every Monday.
+- Homework: Students will receive a Drops in the Bucket homework sheet every Monday.
 These pages review basic skills that students usually have a hard time with.
 DIB’s (Drops in the Bucket) will be due on Friday.
-I will not accept them early.
-Students need to keep them in the Homework section of their 3-ring binder until Fridays.
-We will grade these together on Friday so that students can ask questions on anything they miss or do not understand.
+I WILL accept them early.
+Students need to keep them in their 2-pocket folder until they complete it and turn it in.
 Students will be given one opportunity to turn their DIB’s in late.
 If they are late more than once, they will not be accepted.
+After five times of not turning in DIB’s, students will be sent to three days of after-school detention.
+If the problem persists, it may result in Saturday school.

 - Handling Behavior: If students fail to abide by classroom procedures and policies, there will be a consequence.
 For beginning or minor offenses, students can experience silent lunch or reducing/losing recess time.
 If needed, students can receive a discipline referral, detention, or other forms of behavior intervention that will be determined on an individual basis.